webdriverio-community/wdio-geckodriver-service/README.md

     // Must be set to true if maxInstances > 1.
     // Set it to false to use the `port` config option.
     // Default: true
-    geckoDriverRandomPort: false,
+    geckoDriverRandomPort: true,

-  // ...
 };
 ```

 ----

-For more information on WebdriverIO see the [homepage](http://webdriver.io).
+For more information on WebdriverIO see the [homepage](https://webdriver.io).